xaIex/Playlist-Tab-Cover-Manager/README.md

 ## Features
 ### Playback & Navigation
-- **Quick Playback** - Double-click any playlist to instantly play a random track
+- **Quick Playback** - Double-click any playlist to instantly play a random track within that playlist
 - **Scrollable View** - Smooth scrolling through your entire playlist collection
 - **Dual Layout Modes** - Switch between horizontal and vertical layouts to fit your theme